EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 As for the one we do not particularly recommend, some of you might still find it interesting so we decided to post it here nonetheless:
 - Rio Abajo;

+It is a cute apartment with a good amount of space with a washing machine, which was a plus!
+However, the washing machine can only be uses from 9-11 am - and bring your own detergent (we picked some up from [supermercados agranel](https://maps.app.goo.gl/8fztqniKL8GbFGuM7) in Ceiba).
+It is a solar- powered location so there are a few things you cannot do i.e. turn AC down super low, **plug in a hair dryer**.
+It is quite humid so if you are drying clothes indoors, it may take a while.
+The parking lot is right in front of the place.
+It is overall a good place to stay but not our top recommendation.

 <div class="airbnb-embed-frame" data-id="50116875" data-view="home" data-hide-price="true" style="width: 450px; height: 300px; margin: auto;"><a href="https://www.airbnb.com/rooms/50116875?guests=1&amp;adults=1&amp;s=66&amp;source=embed_widget">View On Airbnb</a><a href="https://www.airbnb.com/rooms/50116875?guests=1&amp;adults=1&amp;s=66&amp;source=embed_widget" rel="nofollow">Rental unit in Río Abajo · ★4.84 · 1 bedroom · 1 bed · 1 bath</a><script async="" src="https://www.airbnb.com/embeddable/airbnb_jssdk"></script></div>